palrogg/openscad_projects/README.md

-# OpenSCAD projects
+# CAD projects using CadQuery and OpenSCAD

 Work in progress.
+Latest (small) projects with CadQuery can be found [here](CadQuery).

 ### Kindle Oasis Case